SarahFrench/silly-pages/README.md

 ### fart-game

 Previously users could compete to be in a top-5 leaderboard for the game.
 Without a backend in GitHub Pages that feature is no longer possible.

+### draw

+Previously I allowed users to save their drawing to a gallery, but this isn't possible without a backend in GitHub Pages.